Miles-Bierie/Pixelmation/README.md

 ## Exporting
 Open the export dialog by going to File -> Export, or by using Ctrl+E keybind.
 To render out an image sequence, you will first need to input a valid output path.
 You can type this in or open it through a dialog using the "open" button to the right of the output path entry. **The open directory button is for opening the output path in the file explorer.**

+The "Clear Folder" button sends all contents of the output directory to the trash.

 **File name:**
 &nbsp;&nbsp;&nbsp; The file name is the name that the rendered images will be, followed by a number if you are rendering an image sequence rather than a single image.
 The extension is determined by the dropdown menu next to the file name entry box.
 Defaults to a png file.